Should I stay or should I go?

 • Support: My manager is my advocate and 'has my back'

-I have to say that the same themes also emerge as the top things that are missing for people (key talent or otherwise) when they exit from organisations.
+These themes also emerge as the typical aspects of employment that were absent for leaves (key talent or otherwise) when they exit from an organisation.